 - See top-rated accommodations in Costa Teguise

-- or read our article with our 12 favorite hotels (coming soon)
+- or read our article with our 11 favorite hotels

 The capital Arrecife is not really touristy.